56kcloud/Training/Docker/kickstart/chapters/webapps.md

-# 2.0 Webapps with Docker
+# Webapps with Docker part Deux
 Great!
 So you have now looked at `docker run`, played with a Docker container and also got the hang of some terminology.
 Armed with all this knowledge, you are now ready to get to the real stuff &#8212; deploying web applications with Docker.

 > **Tasks**: